infonomic/infonomic-dark/README.md

 A Visual Studio Code Color Theme
 ## Installation

-Copy this enture repo as a folder (infonomic-dark-1.0.0) into the VS Code extension directory located at:
+Clone or copy this entire repo as a folder (infonomic-dark-1.0.0) into the VS Code extension directory located at:

     on Windows %USERPROFILE%\.vscode\extensions